 How we deal with your homeowners or condominium association in Washington

 We require that the tenant abide by all community and association covenants.
-To guide us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference